musman-uk/portfolio/independent-projects/quality-assurance-checkpoint/README.md

 #### Example 1: Loop Logic Error

-The first example demonstrates a classic off‑by‑one error in a loop.
+This example demonstrates a classic off‑by‑one error in a loop.
 In the [buggy script](https://github.com/musman-uk/portfolio/blob/main/independent-projects/quality-assurance-checkpoint/examples/example_1_loop_error/buggy_script.py), the function that computes an order total iterates one step too far, which results in an `IndexError` when it tries to access a non‑existent list element.
 The [fixed script](https://github.com/musman-uk/portfolio/blob/main/independent-projects/quality-assurance-checkpoint/examples/example_1_loop_error/fixed_script.py) corrects this by iterating directly over the items, ensuring all elements are included without exceeding bounds.
 The [tests](https://github.com/musman-uk/portfolio/blob/main/independent-projects/quality-assurance-checkpoint/tests/test_example_1_loop_error.py) confirm that the corrected function produces the expected totals, even when orders are empty or contain multiple items.
 This example shows how a small logic error can cause runtime failures that halt execution.
 Such errors are often subtle and not immediately obvious.
 By capturing the incorrect output, diagnosing the cause, and validating the fix with tests, the project demonstrates how quality assurance prevents these issues from persisting.

 <details>